-Prior to joining the nonprofit sector as a grantwriter, Katalin practiced law with a focus on estate planning and elder law.
+Prior to joining the nonprofit sector, Katalin practiced law with a focus on estate planning and elder law.
 Not only did she enjoy helping clients with complex legal issues, she also loved talking to them and learning about their joys and struggles.
-From working for a daily newspaper through practicing law and grantwriting, the thread that ties her career together is her passion for connecting with people to create positive change.
+From working for a daily newspaper through practicing law, grantwriting and client relations, the thread that ties her career together is her passion for connecting with people to create positive change.

+Katalin serves as co-chair of the City of Golden Public Art Commission and as a volunteer mediator with Oval Options and Metro Volunteer Lawyers.
 Katalin recently completed the Leadership Golden program to learn about the inner workings of local government.
-She currently serves as co-chair of the City of Golden Public Art Commission and secretary for the Golden Schools Foundation board of directors.
-Previously, Katalin held positions as president, treasurer and legislative representative for the Shelton Elementary PTSA board of directors.
+Previously, Katalin served as secretary for the Golden Schools Foundation board of directors.
 She has volunteered her legal services through Metro Volunteer Lawyers in Denver and Southern Minnesota Regional Legal Services.
-Other volunteer activities include helping with the Memories in the Making and Tel-A-Sure programs at Seniors’ Resource Center in Wheat Ridge and drafting memos for the North Star Chapter of the Sierra Club.
+Other volunteer activities include helping with the Memories in the Making and Tel-A-Sure programs at Seniors’ Resource Center in Wheat Ridge.